 - 1 cup + 1 tablespoon sugar

 - 1/4 teaspoon ground cardamom

 - For the crust: Combine the flour, sugar and salt in a medium bowl.
 With a pastry blender or two knives, cut the shortening and butter into the flour until the mixture resembles coarse crumbs.
 Stir in the vinegar and water, 1 tablespoon at a time, until a rough dough begins to form.
-Press the dough together and knead 2 or 3 times in the bowl; shape into a 3-inch disk.
-Wrap with a sheet of plastic wrap and refrigerate 1 hour.
+Press the dough together and knead 2 or 3 times in the bowl

 - For the filling: Peel and halve the pears lengthwise.
 Reserve one pear half for the center of the tart, and cut the remaining halves once more lengthwise.
 Core the pear quarters and the half.
 Transfer pears to a bowl and toss with 1 tablespoon of the sugar.

-- Combine the remaining 1 cup sugar, 1/4 cup water and lemon juice in an Anolon Nouvelle Copper Hard Anodized Nonstick 12-Inch Skillet over medium heat.
+- Combine the remaining 1 cup sugar, 1/4 cup water and lemon juice in a large skillet over medium heat.
 Bring to a boil, stirring until the sugar dissolves, and cook swirling the pan occasionally, until the mixture is lightly golden, about 7-8 minutes.
 Remove from the heat and carefully stir in the butter until melted.
 Cool three minutes

 - Place the single pear half, cut side up, in the center of the skillet.
 Fan the remaining pear quarters, with the stem side toward the middle of the skillet, around the center pear half.
 Slightly overlap them to fit all of the pears in.

 - Place the skillet over medium-low heat and cook, without stirring, until the liquid in the pan is a deep caramel, about 40 minutes.
 Remove from the heat.